Fist bump

-A fist bump, also known as a bro fist, power five, a spud, or also commonly known as a safe is a gesture similar in meaning to a handshake or high five.
+A fist bump, also known as a bro fist, a power five, a spud, or a safe, is a gesture similar in meaning to a handshake or high five.
 A fist bump can also be a symbol of giving respect or approval, as well as companionship between two people.
-It can be followed by various other hand and body gestures (such as immediately opening the palm and spreading the fingers for "knucks with explosions") and may be part of a dap greeting.
+It can be followed by various other hand and body gestures and may be part of a dap greeting.
 It is commonly used in sports as a form of celebration with teammates and with opposition players at the beginning or end of a game.
 Fist bumps are often given as a form of friendly congratulation.

 Definition

 A fist bump is a gesture in which two people bump their fists together (as in greeting or celebration).